 “Kane’s changing tactics.
 He knows we’re watching.”

-Maya sets her MP5 on the bench, the faintest smirk tugging at her lip.
+Maya set her MP5 on the bench, the faintest smirk tugged at her lip.
 “Let him play.
 Cats can stalk ghosts all night… doesn’t make them real.”

-City lights smear against the rain-streaked glass.
-Victor Kane stands by the window, a drink in hand, the ice long since melted.
-His phone glows in the darkness as a voice crackles faintly on the speaker.
+City lights smeared against the rain-streaked glass.
+Victor Kane stood by the window, a drink in hand, the ice long since melted.
+His phone glowed in the darkness as a voice crackled faintly on the speaker.

 “…Tratpur.
 They came through about two years back.
-Kids—girls mostly.
+Mostly kids—girls.
 Didn’t mix with the locals.
 Carried iron like seasoned enforcers.
 Beat a few men half to death when someone got curious.
 Then they were gone.
 Ghosts.”

 Kane looked concerned.
-His reflection in the glass looks older, meaner than the man the world calls a philanthropist.
+His reflection in the glass looked older, meaner than the man the world calls a philanthropist.

 “Small fanatic camp there.
-Two days after that photo it got wiped out.
+Two days after that photo was taken, it got wiped out.
 Clean.
 No chatter on who.
 Syndicates are tight-lipped.
 Nobody’s talking.”

 “Ghosts don’t leave footprints… but they left bodies.”